Empower: Building Leaders, Strengthening Communities

 When do Empower workshops take place?

-The Fall 2017 program will run from August 31 - October 26.
-We plan to offer Empower annually and are considering a spring session for 2018, rather than one held in the fall.
+The Spring 2018 program will run from March 22 - June 17.
+We offer Empower annually and are presently considering two sessions a year.
 Our pilot Empower program was held in Fall 2016.

 How do I sign up?

-If you would like more information or have questions before applying, please email us at firstname.lastname@example.org.
+For more information or to ask questions before applying, please email Nancy Coan.

 Who offers this program?